garrandall/popular-music-data/tracks/tie-me-kangaroo-down-sport-rolf-harris.md

 Tan me hide when I'm dead, Fred
 Tan me hide when I'm dead
 So we tanned his hide when he died, Clyde
-And that's it hangin' on the shed!!
+And that's it hangin' on the shed!
 Altogether now!